jamescryer/coDesign.js/README.md

 caper.js is built for the co-creation of low-fidelity designs in realtime with others across the Web.

 It's designed to be extensible and configurable (Though I've made a lot of short cuts for a first release.); brushes and complex colors are defined with JSON objects.

-For realtime support each user action is abstracted into a command or message which is then interpretted on each client.
+For realtime support each user action is abstracted into a command or message which is then interpreted on each client.
 It's important to keep messages small, sending pixel data would never work.

 Third party color picker from http://acko.net/dev/farbtastic